sftcd/privbcp/README.md

-This is where we're working on this text
+#Purpose

+This draft is all about making protocol designers take privacy issues seriously when doing protocol design.